-The 2016 Sémillon’s aroma is dominated by citrus, particularly key lime, and the smell of wet stones, with just a touch of melon and yeastiness from the lees contact. clearly.
+The 2016 Sémillon’s aroma is dominated by citrus, particularly key lime, and the smell of wet stones, with just a touch of melon and yeastiness from the lees contact.

-This same bright, almost flinty character carries through on the palate from start to finish.
+A bright, almost flinty character carries through on the palate from start to finish.
 There is a ton of tang and citrus rind here, and the finish is like sucking on a river stone.
 As a variety, Sémillon has the reputation of developing well in the bottle, and this wine should live up to that – the edges softening slightly and the intense minerality receding to yield more fruit.
 Don’t be afraid to let this sit for a year or so.